-The quick pickled onions are a breeze, you’ve most likely made these before and probably already have them on hand!
+The quick-pickled onions are a breeze, you’ve most likely made these before and probably already have them on hand!
 They take 10 minutes and add a punch of flavor.

 So there you have it…. super easy and yummy.
 Repurpose the leftovers ( if any) into a burrito bowl.

 More Recipes you may like!

 - Chipotle Pineapple Salsa

 - Chimichurri Cauliflower Bowl

 - Vegan Peruvian Burritos with Aji Verde Sauce

 - Homemade Tortillas